StanfordPL/stoke/README.md

 In the home directory, you will find a `stoke` folder which will contain the last "released" version of stoke.
 If you want the latest code, enter this folder, perform a `git pull` and `make`.
-Running `make test` is optional, but the tests should pass (sometimes the "integration tests nondeterministically fail;
+Running `make test` is optional, but the tests should pass (sometimes the "integration tests" nondeterministically fail;
     if this happens and you're worried about it, try running them again).

 Note that there are more recent, publically available docker images built by